umputun/tg-spam/README.md

 - **Emoji Count**: Messages with an excessive number of emojis are scrutinized, as this is a common trait in spam messages.
 - **Automated Action**: If a message is flagged as spam, TG-Spam takes immediate action by deleting the message and banning the responsible user.

 TG-Spam can also run as a server, providing a simple HTTP API to check messages for spam.
 This is useful for integration with other tools.
 For more details see [Running with webapi server](#running-with-webapi-server) section below.
+In addition, it provides WEB UI to perform some useful admin tasks.
+For more details see [WEB UI](#web-ui) section below.

 ## Installation